hilbix/tino/howto/netdata.md

 > You probably do not need to use this configuration.
 > It is not a recommendation, but just something I do.

-My PostgreSQL config looks like this:
+My PostgreSQL config (for monitoring PostgreSQL) looks like this:

 `/etc/netdata/python.d/postgres.conf`:
 ```